The Excelsior Scholarship, in combination with other student financial aid programs, allows students to attend a SUNY or CUNY college tuition-free.

 The New York State Higher Education Services Corporation (HESC) has phased out the paper version of the TAP application, therefore, one will not be mailed to you.
 You will instead check your email (the address you provided on your FAFSA) for notification about the status of your application and what additional action is required of you.

-With the information you provide on your FAFSA, HESC will attempt to complete your electronic TAP application; in some instances, the application is skeletal (insufficient data), when this is the case you will need to provide the required information.
-Once the application is finalized and an award determined, both Student and School will be alerted.
+With the information you provide on your FAFSA, HESC will attempt to complete your electronic TAP application.
+In some instances, the application is skeletal (insufficient data).
+When this is the case, you will need to provide the required information.
+Once the application is finalized and an award determined, both you and the school will be alerted.

-TAP awards are limited to eight (8) semesters of study.
-Six (6) of these semesters can be used at a two year college such as MVCC.
-If you intend to continue your education at a four year institution, you should plan carefully so you will not exhaust your future TAP eligibility.
+TAP awards are limited to eight semesters of study.
+Six of these semesters can be used at a two-year college such as MVCC.
+If you intend to continue your education at a four-year institution, you should plan carefully so you will not exhaust your future TAP eligibility.
 MVCC's Financial Aid Office will be able to provide you with additional information regarding your specific instance.

-A part time TAP award may be available if you have a documented disability.
-The Financial Aid Office, as well as the Office for Students with Disabilities can provide additional information.
+A part-time TAP award may be available if you have a documented disability.
+The Financial Aid Office, as well as the Office of Accessibility Resources, can provide additional information.

-Academic departments reserve the right to determine if a course content is no longer current, thereby making it necessary for the student to repeat the course so it will be relevant to their degree or certificate program.
-The student however, must have eligibility for the award.
+Academic departments reserve the right to determine if a course content is no longer current, thereby making it necessary for the student to repeat the course so it will be relevant to your degree or certificate program.
+You must have eligibility for the award.

-This award is available to you if you are taking less than 12 credit hours, but at least 6 credit hours in a semester at MVCC.
-You must be a resident of NYS, be matriculated in an approved program, have tuition of at least $100. per year, and be in good academic standing.
+This award is available to you if you are taking fewer than 12 credit hours, but at least 6 credit hours in a semester at MVCC.
+You must be a resident of New York State, be matriculated in an approved program, have tuition of at least $100 per year, and be in good academic standing.

 Additional grants are offered through NYS, they include: